mshumer/OpenReasoningEngine/README.md

    &nbsp;&nbsp;&nbsp;&nbsp;Implements mixture-of-agents for ensemble decision making

 🔹 **Beam Search**
-   &nbsp;&nbsp;&nbsp;&nbsp;Sample multiple next reasoning step candidates at each turn, and choose the best
+   &nbsp;&nbsp;&nbsp;&nbsp;Sample multiple next reasoning step candidates at each turn, and choose the best (soon to be updated with forking Python interpreters to significantly improve the system)

 🔹 **Self-Reflection**
    &nbsp;&nbsp;&nbsp;&nbsp;Force the AI to validate reasoning steps as it thinks